 - Efficiency and effectiveness

-NISCC undertakes thematic reviews that will apply across all provision.
+The Council undertakes thematic reviews that will apply across all provision.
 These thematic reviews may be dictated by, for example, issues raised by employers or issues that have been identified through RQIA inspections and by other relevant inspection bodies.
-The NISCC may also undertake ad hoc reviews if there are concerns about any area of provision.
+We may also undertake ad hoc reviews if there are concerns about any area of provision.
 An independent visitor and a representative of service user or carer interests will be appointed to contribute to thematic reviews.
 For Professional in Practice (PiP) provision this may include visits to training providers.

-Following initial approval of a provider, the NISCC will undertake regular reviews of provision.
+Following initial approval of a provider, we will undertake regular reviews of provision.
 The frequency of reviews will depend on the risk assessment of the quality of the provision.

-All provision within the NISCC PiP Framework will normally be re-approved on a five year basis, subject to satisfactory ongoing annual monitoring in the interim period.
-Where the academic revalidation cycle is on a six year basis, the NISCC will seek to accommodate this timescale
+All provision within the PiP Framework will normally be re-approved on a five year basis, subject to satisfactory ongoing annual monitoring in the interim period.
+Where the academic revalidation cycle is on a six year basis, the Social Care Council will seek to accommodate this timescale

 Outcomes of the quality assurance system

-- Regulated education and training provision meets the NISCC‟s Rules, Standards and Requirements;
+- Regulated education and training provision meets the Social Care Council‟s Rules, Standards and Requirements;

 - Social work training at qualifying and post qualifying levels is fit for purpose;